tcheukueppoo/maat/docs/maat_dev_ref/maat.md

 -- "isa" for inheritance and "does" for roles class A :isa(B, C) :does(D, E) {
-    has x is ro -- readonly attribute, say A.x has y is rw -- read-write attribute, A.y = 2; say A.y
+    has x :ro     -- readonly attribute, ro: say A.x; not possible: A.x = "some value" has y :rw = 0 -- read-write attribute with default value '0', write: A.y = 2; read: say A.y
-    has z       -- simple attribute with no auto-generated accessors
+    has Num z     -- attribute of type 'Num', maat has a type check system

     meth xyz() {
         -- self.x, self.y, etc.
         ...
     }

     mul meth amethod() {}

-    mul meth amethod() {}
+    -- a method which returns an object of type 'Num' mul meth amethod() -> Num {}
 }
 ```